Ask users for Phone numbers

 • transcribe a number from another place and check that they’ve got it right

-The GOV.UK Notify team have observed some users becoming confused when presented with a reformatted version of a telephone number that they provided, for example, with the +44 country code added.
+The GOV.UK Notify team have observed some users becoming confused when presented with a reformatted version of a phone number that they provided, for example, with the +44 country code added.

 Research on this pattern